Ruk33/form-validation/README.md

 	'idOfTheField': {
 		greaterThan: {
 			value: 2,
-			message: 'This field must greater than 2'
+			message: 'This field must be greater than 2'
 		}
 	}
 };